Ranjith014/cafe-management_system/README.md

-Simple Restaurant Ordering System
+Simple CLI Restaurant Ordering System
-Description
-This is a basic command-line restaurant ordering system built with Python.
-It allows a user to select items from a predefined menu, calculates the total cost of the order, and displays the final bill.
-The script is designed to be a simple demonstration of fundamental Python concepts like dictionaries, user input, and conditional statements.
+A basic command-line restaurant ordering system built with Python.
+This project allows users to select items from a predefined menu and calculates the total cost of their order.

+Overview
+This script is a straightforward demonstration of fundamental Python concepts.It's designed for beginners to understand how to work with dictionaries, handle user input, and use conditional logic (if/else statements) to build a simple interactive application.

 Features
-Menu Display: Greets the user and displays a clear, easy-to-read menu with items and their corresponding prices.
+Menu Display: Greets the user and clearly displays the available menu items and their prices.
-Order Taking: Prompts the user to enter up to four items sequentially.
+Sequential Ordering: Allows the user to order multiple items one after another.
-Dynamic Bill Calculation: Calculates the total bill in real-time as items are added to the order.
-Input Validation: Checks if the entered item is available on the menu and informs the user if it is not.
+Input Validation: Checks if the ordered item exists in the menu and provides feedback to the user if it doesn't.
-User-Friendly Interaction: Provides clear prompts and feedback to the user throughout the ordering process.
-How to Run the Project
+Dynamic Bill Calculation: Keeps a running total of the order and displays the final amount to the user.

+Getting Started
-To run this script, you need to have Python installed on your system.
+To run this project, you will need to have Python installed on your computer.

-Clone or Download the Repository:
-Save the hotelmenu.py file to your local machine.
-Open a Terminal or Command Prompt:
-Navigate to the directory where you saved the hotelmenu.py file.
-Execute the Script:
-Run the following command in your terminal: code
+Prerequisites
+Make sure you have Python 3 installed.
+You can check your Python version by running:

+code
 Sh
+python --version

+ Installation & Execution
+Clone the repository or download the hotelmenu.py file to your local machine. code
+Sh
+git clone <your-repository-url>
+Or simply save the hotelmenu.py file.

+Navigate to the project directory in your terminal. code
+Sh
+cd path/to/your/project
+Run the script.
+code
+Sh
 python hotelmenu.py
-Follow the On-Screen Prompts:
-The program will guide you through the ordering process.
-Simply type the name of the item you wish to order and press Enter.
+The program will then start, display the menu, and prompt you for your order.
-Example Usage
+💻 Usage Example
-Here is an example of what a user interaction with the script looks like: code
+Here is an example of a user interacting with the application: code
 Code
 Welcome to our restaurant